Mining on agricultural land - resources

 The current Mining Act 1971 outlines conditions under which mining may occur in South Australia.

 This information relates to the current Mining Act.
-Information on the proposed changes to the Mining Act is available here.
+Information on the changes to the Mining Act that commenced as of January 2021 is available here.

 To access a producer’s land to undertake any form of exploration, a mining company must either:

-- Issue a form called a ‘notice of entry’ and then wait 21 days before entering.
+- Issue a form called a ‘notice of entry’ at least 42 days before entering.

 - Negotiate an agreement with producers that includes the conditions of entry.

 Producers can refuse entry and sometimes, these cases end up in court.